 Differences Between Squatting and Trespassing in California

 Navigating the complexities of squatting and trespassing in California can be overwhelming.
 Illegally setting up residence on another’s property – squatting – carries different legal implications than entering a property one does not own with the intent to commit a crime – trespassing.
 Both actions are unlawful in the state, yet the ramifications and intensity of punishment differ.
 Sometimes, settlers may even qualify for squatters’ rights after staying on a property for a prolonged period.
-For a short and quick sale of property, cash buyers are often the best route to take because they do not impose the hefty fees associated with endorsing real estate agents or lengthen the process.
+Cash buyers are often the best route for a short and quick sale of the property because they do not impose the hefty fees associated with endorsing real estate agents or lengthen the process.

 Punishments for Squatting and Trespassing in California